lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 * Log into your respective qualtrics.com account.
 * Select Account Settings
-* Choose "Qualtrics IDs" from the user name dropdown
+* Choose "Qualtrics IDs" from the username dropdown

 We need the  **root_url**.
 This is the first part of the web address for the Qualtrics account.
 For our institution it is: spupsych.az1.qualtrics.com